Home » Bits » OilField Drilling Bits Complete Guide For Rig Crew

 Drill Off Test

 The penetration rate that can be achieved by a bit has an inverse effect on the drilling cost per foot.
-The main factors that affect penetration rate are
+The main factors that affect the penetration rate are